wg99526/MiSurvGit/README.md

 # Troubleshooting Tips

-If you have any problems for using MiSurv, please report in Issues (https://github.com/wg99526/MiSurvGit/issues) or email Won Gu (wpg5129@psu.edu) or Hyojung Jang (hyojung.jang@stonybrook.edu).
+If you have any problems for using MiSurv, please report in Issues (https://github.com/wg99526/MiSurvGit/issues) or email Won Gu (wpg5129@psu.edu) or Hyojung Jang (hyojung.jang@northwestern.edu).